The International Trade Blog International Sales & Marketing

 Any entrepreneur interested in exporting to a foreign country or importing goods from abroad is inevitably faced with assessing the risk of doing business with both the relevant country and the particular customer or supplier.

 Risk assessment is something that should be done by any entity.
-The process of assessing risk varies from organisation to organisation and industry to industry simply because the context and, therefore, the variables are not the same.
+The process of assessing risk varies from organization to organization and industry to industry simply because the context and, therefore, the variables are not the same.

 Understanding Risk in International Trade

-The International Organization for Standardization publication, Risk Management: Principles and Guidelines, (publication ISO 31000:2009), outlines a basic approach to managing risk.
-This is the latest version of risk management standards.
+The International Organization for Standardization publication, Risk Management—Guidelines, (publication ISO 31000:2018), outlines a basic approach to managing risk.
 The world's first risk management standard was published by Standard Australia/New Zealand in 1995, and through subsequent amendments and enhancements, these standards were ultimately incorporated into the ISO standards some 14 years later.
-The risk management process is outlined in a diagram at the ISO website.
+The risk management process is outlined in a diagram on the ISO website.

 In looking at the figure referred to in the link above, it can be observed that communication and consultation, as well as monitoring and review, are processes inherent in the risk management process.
 This is because the risk management standard follows an Enterprise Risk Management (ERM) approach, one where all key stakeholders are involved in the risk management process.